 Section 7 amends K.S.A.
 60-4113 related to judicial in rem forfeiture proceedings.
-Current law in subsection (h) provides that the plaintiff's attorney shall have the initial burden of proving the interest in the property is subject to forfeiture by a preponderance of the evidence.
-The bill changes the burden of proof to clear and convincing evidence.
+The bill adds a new provision to subsection (c) that allows a claimant to demand a jury trial pursuant to K.S.A.
+60-238.
+In subsection (h), the bill strikes a provision in current law that provides that the issue shall be determined by the court alone.
+In addition, the bill changes subsection (h) to provide that the plaintiff's attorney has the initial burden of proving the interest in the property is subject to forfeiture by clear and convincing evidence, rather than by a preponderance of the evidence.